 Goodwill from the acquisition principally relates to the assembled workforce and the synergy effects.

-As all assets and liabilities related to the Advertising Business have been disposed as of December 31, 2015 for \$0, all goodwill was written off in 2015 and no pro forma financial information was disclosed for the year ended December 31, 2015.
+As all assets and liabilities related to the Advertising Business have been disposed as of December 31, 2015 for \$0, all goodwill was written off in 2015.